What is the pituitary gland?

 The pituitary gland is an important part of the hormonal system.
 It makes many different hormones.
 Some of these hormones have direct effects on the body, and others control the actions of other glands that produce hormones.

-The pituitary is controlled in two ways: by signals from the part of the brain called the hypothalamus, and by sensing levels of other hormones in the body.
+The pituitary is controlled in 2 ways: by signals from the part of the brain called the hypothalamus, and by sensing levels of other hormones in the body.

 What hormones does the pituitary gland make?